ospatil/stencil-greeter/readme.md

-# Stencil Greeter App
+# Stencil Greeter Component

-Stencil application that contains `stencil-greeter` component to be used in an Angular demo app.
+`stencil-greeter` component to be used in an Angular demo.app.
 ## Getting Started

 ```bash